Docs

 The Sprint Performance dashboard enables engineering teams with data to run effective Sprint retrospectives.
 Most engineering teams run Sprint retros/equivalent ceremonies to reflect on what is working well & what is not.
 These retros usually occur at the end of a Sprint and before commencing the next one.

-In these retros, team look at Jira data (or equivalent) to review what was planned vs what was delivered.
+In these retros, teams look at Jira data (or equivalent) to review what was planned vs what was delivered.
 This is often-times, a unidimensional view of progress and misses out on Qualitative aspects of how the sprint was executed.

 This dashboard has a Signals section which captures the important qualitative aspects.
 In addition, there is a trend of these qualitative signals spanning the last 4 sprints.
 Together, these enable teams to identify one-off issues vs persistent issues; with the latter possibly requiring some attention and fixing.